 I am convinced that we need an awareness of the cultural, ethnic, and social diversity of the universal Church in order to better understand human sexuality and gender identity.

-Dr. Miller's excellent academic abilities, not to mention her research skills and her passion for this project, means that supporting her will advance the Church's work of evangelization.
+Dr. Morel's excellent academic abilities, not to mention her research skills and her passion for this project, means that supporting her will advance the Church's work of evangelization.

 - Dr. Pia de Solenni, SThD